ewedominic/skLocker/README.md

 Okay, Firstly download the file named skLocker from app/ directory and change the permission to execute this file as a programme.
 And double click on that file.

-The username is: hasib
+The username is: skLocker

-password is: google
+password is: password

 Unfortunately at now you can't change the username/password.
 Sorry for that :( :(